-There are two staircases that lead to the mezzanine, which houses the parent’s master bedroom and sitting area.
+There are two staircases that lead to the mezzanine, which houses the parent’s main bedroom and sitting area.

 Satin and clear glass offer privacy to the parent’s space without compromising on natural light or sight lines.
 A steel truss just behind the glass wall becomes the entryway into the mezzanine while standing out as a cool industrial detail.

 Photos by Steve Montpetit, courtesy of v2com.